Copyright

 These exceptions only apply if the use of the work is a 'fair dealing', for example:

-- Does using the work affect the market for the original work?
-If a use of a work acts as a substitute for it, causing the owner to lose revenue, then it is not likely to be fair.
+• Does using the work affect the market for the original work?
+If the work acts as a substitute, causing the owner to lose revenue, it is unlikely to be fair.

-- Is the amount of the work taken reasonable and appropriate?
+• Is the amount of the work taken reasonable and appropriate?
 Was it necessary to use the amount that was taken?
-Usually only part of a work may be used.
+Usually, only part of a work may be used.

 Source: Intellectual Property Office.
 (2014).
 Guidance: Exceptions to Copyright.
 Retrieved from https://www.gov.uk/guidance/exceptions-to-copyright